nspotrepka/gentone/README.md

 # gentone

-Gentone is a music composition library for generating melodic sequences using genetic programming.
+Gentone is a music composition library for generating tree-based melodic sequences using functional genetic programming.

 ## License